 When selecting Mark for its rankings, these organizations have noted that he is a “great practitioner,” “a terrific attorney with a very friendly style,” “intelligent and effective,” a “very strong lawyer,” and “one of the true national leaders in anti-counterfeiting matters.”

-He has represented clients ranging from individuals to some of the best-known brands in the world including Apple, Pfizer, Johnson & Johnson, Estee Lauder, The Procter & Gamble Company, Starbucks, BlackBerry, Borghese Cosmetics, and Men’s Wearhouse.
+He has represented clients ranging from individuals and start ups to some of the best-known brands in the world including Apple, Pfizer, Johnson & Johnson, Estee Lauder, The Procter & Gamble Company, Starbucks, BlackBerry, Raycom Media, GSK, Borghese Cosmetics, and Men’s Wearhouse.

 - Represented the International Trademark Association in amicus submissions, including at the Supreme Court involving questions of trademark tacking and whether an unsuccessful trademark applicant must pay attorneys fees if it chooses to appeal to a federal district court.

 - Represented the International AntiCounterfeiting Coalition in an amicus submission in the Second Circuit on whether foreign banks must provide information to brand owners when foreign law arguably conflicts with U.S. law.

 - Successfully defended the manufacturer of a famous video game, relying on the First Amendment to defeat right of publicity infringement allegations brought by a notorious historical figure.

 - Stopped the sale of an infringing name and the sale of counterfeit goods for a world famous technology company.